Kajagoogoo: Success and decline (1982–1985)

 Limahl was working as a waiter in an Embassy Club, when he met Nick Rhodes - keyboardist of the group Duran Duran.
 They signed to EMI Records in July 1982.
 Rhodes co-produced the band's first single, "Too Shy" with Duran Duran's EMI producer Colin Thurston.
+The single was credited to all 5 band members, though bassist Nick Beggs and Limahl did most of the composing.
 The single was released on 10 January 1983 and topped the UK Singles Chart.
+It also made the Top 10 in America.

 Follow-up singles "Ooh to Be Aah" and "Hang on Now" also both reached the UK Top 20, and the group's debut album White Feathers reached No. 5 in the UK Albums Chart.
 After being the support act for the Birmingham band Fashion in late 1982, Kajagoogoo embarked on their own headlining White Feathers tour in Spring 1983.
 Their performance on 31 May at the London Hammersmith Odeon was filmed and released on home video.

 As success came, tensions began to rise in the band, and they culminated in Limahl being fired by the other band members in mid-1983, with Nick Beggs then taking over as lead singer.
 In response, Limahl accused the others of being envious of him and said "I've been betrayed!" and "I was sacked for making them a success."
 The other band members countered Limahl's assertions, insisting that he had become egomaniacal and increasingly difficult to work with.
 Soon after the departure, Beggs commented, "It was a business decision and not one we took lightly.
 He wanted the band to go in a different direction to the rest of us.
 Eventually, we realised we were on a different planet to Limahl."
 Beggs also stated that the band harboured no ill will towards Limahl, and blamed the press for sensationalising the matter.
 Guitarist Steve Askew commented "At first ... we did everything possible to make Limahl feel like part of the furniture but, you know, his lifestyle is so different from ours.
 We're very normal people whereas Limahl likes the bright lights."